SemirSalkic/weather-application/README.md

 This app uses two external APIs:

 ### [OpenWeather API](https://openweathermap.org/api)

 Used to fetch weather data.
 Requires an API key.

 Base URL: `https://api.openweathermap.org/data/2.5`

 Some endpoints used:

 - `/weather` - Current weather by city name
 - `/forecast` - 5 day forecast by city name

 ### [LocationIQ API](https://locationiq.com/docs)

 Used for city search.
 Requires an API key.

 Base URL: `https://us1.locationiq.com/v1`

 Some endpoints used:

-- `/search` - Search for cities by name
+- `/autocomplete` - Autocomplete for cities by name

 ## Environment Variables